-Yet another DC Animated Film (Batman: The Dark Knight Returns, Son of Batman, Wonder Woman, Green Lantern: First Flight, Justice League: Crisis on Two Earths, Justice League: The Flashpoint Paradox, Justice League: War, Justice League: Doom, and Green Lantern: Emerald Knights), Superman/Batman: Public Enemies deals with Superman and Batman taking down President Lex Luthor as a Krytonite meteor heads towards Earth.
+Yet another DC Animated Film (Batman: The Dark Knight Returns, Son of Batman, Wonder Woman, Green Lantern: First Flight, Justice League: Crisis on Two Earths, Justice League: The Flashpoint Paradox, Justice League: War, Justice League: Doom, Green Lantern: Emerald Knights), Superman/Batman: Public Enemies deals with Superman and Batman taking down President Lex Luthor as a Krytonite meteor heads towards Earth.
 The film is an adaption of the DC Comics’s 2003 Superman/Batman opening story arc, “Public Enemies” (#1-6).

 According to the ScreenRant review:

 Superman and Batman have long been the top favorites in the DC Universe – and the only things fans love more than seeing them in their respective adventures is seeing them team up to take on evil.
 In fact, fans love the Superman/Batman pairing so much that in 2003, DC Comics launched an ongoing Superman/Batman comic book series as a reboot of the historic series World’s Finest Comics, which ran from 1941 to 1986.